sidrakesh/Supermarket-Automation-Software/README.md

-# Supermarket Automation Software, built for Software Engineering course (Spring 2013)
+# Supermarket Automation Software

+Built for Software Engineering course (Spring 2013)

 By Siddharth Rakesh and Sachin Kumar